mbdivya17/Revenue-Insights-in-Hospitality-Domain/README.md

 # Revenue-Insights-in-Hospitality-Domain

-Due to strategic moves by competitors and ineffective management decisions, AtliQ Grands is losing market share and revenue in the luxury/business hotels category.
+Problem Statement: Due to strategic moves by competitors and ineffective management decisions, AtliQ Grands is losing market share and revenue in the luxury/business hotels category.
 To counter this, the managing director plans to incorporate "Business and Data Intelligence" to regain their position.

-Objective :

-Creating a revenue dashboard for Atliq Grands to provide key insights for company development.
+Objective: Creating a revenue dashboard for Atliq Grands to provide key insights for company development.

 Tools used : Power BI and Excel